nandanarifqii/DashboardPowerBI_PwCSwitzerland-VirtualCaseExperience/README.md

 ## 1. Call Center Trends
 It’s omnipresent: telecom marketing.
 Better price here.
 Better service there.
 Best for small businesses here.
 Best for young urbanites there.
 But what do customers really want?
 Our client, a big telecom company needs to know.
-This email just arrived for you:
+This email just arrived for you :
 <br>
 <br>
 ![image](https://github.com/user-attachments/assets/b20e5c8e-256d-41d0-95e8-2ab7a6f2726b)